kvn8888/NootropicResearch/Neurotransmitters/GABA.md

-Gamma-aminobutyric acid (GABA) is a neurotransmitter, a chemical messenger in your brain.
-It slows down your brain by blocking specific signals in your central nervous system, which includes your brain and spinal cord².
-GABA is known for producing a calming effect and is thought to play a major role in controlling nerve cell hyperactivity associated with anxiety, stress, and fear².
+Gamma-aminobutyric acid (GABA) is a [[neurotransmitter]], a chemical messenger in your brain.
+It slows down your brain by blocking specific signals in your central nervous system.
+GABA is known for producing a calming effect and plays a role in controlling nerve cell hyperactivity associated with anxiety, stress, and fear².

-GABA is an inhibitory neurotransmitter, meaning it blocks or inhibits certain brain signals and decreases activity in your nervous system⁴.
+GABA is an **inhibitory** neurotransmitter⁴.
 When GABA attaches to a protein in your brain known as a GABA receptor, it produces a calming effect¹¹.
 This can help with feelings of anxiety, stress, and fear¹¹.
 It may also help to prevent seizures¹¹.

 There are two types of GABA receptors on nerve cells — GABA-A and GABA-B¹⁸.
 Although they work in different ways, when GABA binds to these receptors the result is that they decrease the responsiveness of the nerve cell¹⁸.
 This means that as an inhibitory neurotransmitter, GABA lessens the ability of a nerve cell to receive, create or send chemical messages to other nerve cells¹⁸.

-GABA supplements are used to lower stress, ease anxiety, and combat insomnia¹.
-However, in supplement form, only minimal amounts of GABA can actually cross the blood-brain barrier (BBB) and have any effect on the brain⁴.
+GABA supplements are used to **lower stress, ease anxiety, and combat insomnia¹**.
+However, in *supplement form, only minimal amounts of GABA can actually cross the blood-brain barrier (BBB)* and have any effect on the brain⁴.

 Potential benefits of GABA include reducing stress, relieving anxiety, improving sleep, and lowering blood pressure⁶.
 GABA can also help with inflammation issues, which means it may provide relief for people with PMS or other conditions that come with chronic pain³.
 Active people may find that GABA helps with recovery and may increase exercise tolerance³.